THE MAGIC CYCLE:

 Before even completing the commission for the Virtuose, I decided to do something more rigorous for the same ensemble using the same antiphonal possibilites.
 I wanted to revisit the same material, but write wholly original variations.
 I also wanted to increase the rigor of the sequence of sections beyond that of most sets of variations, to form a tighter shape, again more redolent of instrumental compositions than the trivial "string of ditties" that so often arises in music for vocal ensemble.
 I had studied the Bach Goldberg Variations closely, played them many times, and knew well their contrapuntal and metrical designs.
 I decided that a set of "character pieces" would be interesting, and cast it in the shape of the Major Arcana of the Tarot deck.
 This seemed to me to develop naturally out of Paganini's notorious reputation as a sorceror of the violin.
 I was interested in creating these archetypes and found it was possible to choose material according to the place on the Kabbalistic Tree of Life that each Arcanum occupies: each Arcanum links two Sephiroth, and therefore each variation could be crafted of material from more than one musical archetype.

 Along with the conventional writings I had been reading, I had glanced through some of the voluminous literature of "channeling" that was then flooding the bookstores.
 I found one, and only one, intelligently done book of this type, a series of four books called THE RA MATERIAL by Don Elkins, Carla Rueckert, and James Allen McCarty, which they published privately.
-These books contain what is by far the most thoughtful description of the Major Arcana that I have ever read, and I took the titles for the variations from this book.
+These books contain what is by far the most thoughtful description of the Major Arcana that I have ever read, in fact the only one of which I know that is worth reading, and I took the titles for the variations from this book.
 (Later, I learned of channelings by Mrs. WIlliam Butler Yeats and by Aleister Crowley, but I have not yet gotten around to giving them a proper reading.
 I doubt they will exceed the coherence THE RA MATERIAL.)